 - a. i. an unincorporated insurance broker shall cause to be kept such accounting and other records as will sufficiently explain the transactions, and reflect the financial position of the insurance broking business carried on by him, and will enable financial statements of such insurance broking business to be prepared from time to time which give a true and fair view of the financial position and results of the insurance broker; - ii. an incorporated insurance broker shall cause to be kept such accounting and other records as will sufficiently explain the transactions, and reflect the financial position of the insurance broker, and will enable financial statements to be prepared from time to time which give a true and fair view of the financial position and results of the insurance broker; and - iii. an insurance broker, whether incorporated or unincorporated, shall cause those records to be kept in such a manner as will enable them to be conveniently and properly audited. - b.
-The records referred to in 23(a) above shall be kept: - i. in writing or in such a manner as to enable them to be readily accessible and readily converted into written form; and - ii. in sufficient detail to show separately particulars of: - all transactions by the broker with, or for the account of: - insurance insurers and reinsurance companies reinsurers; - clients of the insurance broker; and - the insurance broker himself;
+The records referred to in paragraph 23(a) above shall be kept: - i. in writing or in such a manner as to enable them to be readily accessible and readily converted into written form; and - ii. in sufficient detail to show separately particulars of: - all transactions by the broker with, or for the account of: - insurers and reinsurers; - clients of the insurance broker; and - the insurance broker himself; - all income received from brokerage, commissions, interest and other sources, and all expenses, commissions and interest paid by the insurance broker; and